CFDE® shows knowledge

 *Forensic Science, Science, Mathematics, Criminal Justice

 ** Courses approved by SAFE: Reed Hayes, Kathie Koppenhaver.
-If your formal training was through another established document examination training course such as Andrew Bradley’s training or other, please provide the documented attendance for that coursework and the content covered for possible consideration of alternate point acceptance.
+If your formal training was through another established document examination training course such as Andrew Bradley’s training or other, please contact the Certification Chair for a Training Waiver and the requirements necessary for possible consideration of alternate point acceptance.

 FORMAT OF THE CFDE® CERTIFICATION EXAMINATION